-The College of Architecture's research centers offer six interdisciplinary certificates, which feature courses and faculty from each of the College's three departments.
+The School of Architecture's research centers offer six interdisciplinary certificates, which feature courses and faculty from each of the School's three departments.
 Certificates require a minimum of five courses.
 Course work required for a certificate are in addition to the required courses listed in the MLPD Course Progression.

-Certificates available in the College include:
+Certificates available in the School of Architecture include: